jacmie/PosOrient/README.md

 - [x] get footprints position and orientation
 - [x] work interactively, drag footprints and update data table
 - [x] set new position, orientation and update PCB editor
+- [x] sort data in the table by the columns
 - [x] save/open position, orientation configuration files
 - [x] check log for changes
 - [x] GUI highlighting and tooltips